voatsap/k8s-pine/examples/controller/operator/operator.md

 # Operator Pattern: ConfigWatcher Custom Resource

 This example demonstrates a Kubernetes Operator that extends the Controller pattern by introducing a Custom Resource Definition (CRD).
-The operator watches ConfigWatcher custom resources that define relationships between ConfigMaps and workloads to restart.
+The operator watches ConfigMap changes and restarts workloads based on ConfigWatcher custom resources that define relationships between ConfigMaps and workloads.

 ---